xebialabs/integration-server-gradle-plugin/documentation/docs/deploy/installation.md

 * Docker Compose
 * Gradle 6+

-If you want to provision a kubernetes cluster on cloud then you have to have Terraform pre-installed on your machine.
+If you want to provision a Kubernetes cluster on cloud with help of terraform first you have to ensure that you have installed it along with the provider cli tool.
+Please keep in mind, terraform uses cli tool configurations if not specified explicitly as in this project ( e.g. aws region value will be read from .aws/config )

 ## Add the plugin